redwebcreation/heavy-nest-archive/README.md

 TODO:

+* read env from file
+* variable interpolation for env: and env files
 * if container_port is not open on container x throw an error.
 * add request_uri to proxy logs
 * elevated privileges for update when current executable is not writable